 • Class has a single component only, such as lecture.

 • Maximum number of wait list units (10) has not been reached.

-• Wait listed for another section of a multiple component class (such as lecture and discussion or lecture and lab) that does not auto enroll into the same lecture.
+• Wait listed for another section in a multiple component class (such as lecture and discussion or lecture and lab) that does not auto enroll into the same lecture.

 Students are contacted via email with a class permission number to add themselves to the class.
 Students will use the class permission number to enroll in the class via the student administration system.
 Permission numbers will have expiration dates that could be as long as 24 hours to a few weeks.
 Students need to be sure to make note of how long they have to register, otherwise the seat will be given to someone else.

 No, class permission numbers are used only for official registration.